FangQijun/weather-microservice-demo/README.md

 ![Greater Boston & RI](screenshots/Grid_Coverage_Greater_Boston_RI_BW.png)
    3. With all the API responses, we can set up an SCD2 lookup table on our own database to find out which Gridpoint a requested lat/lon belongs to.
 To pull such mapping offline, instead of making an API call each time a request comes in, we reduced latency and enhanced reliability.

+## Ambitions / Improvement Opportunities
+- For simplicity, there are only database `weather_db` and a few tables in TimescaleDB, but no schema was created.
+- Some tables in TimescaleDB (e.g. `gridpoints`) needs a SCD2 setup, but unfortunately I ran out of time.
+- Deduplication of `forecast_` tables were done with a TimescaleDB SQL query in function `load_forecast_from_tsv()`, but it really needs to happen on application level to avoid DDoS attacks.

 ## Project References
 1. [National Weather Service API](https://www.weather.gov/documentation/services-web-api)
 2. National Weather Service API [forecast update schedule](https://www.weather.gov/gid/nwr_general), hourly weather forecasts are updated every hour approximately 5 minutes after the top of the hour.